 Gotu kola, also referred to as the “herb of longevity,” is a popular herb used in traditional Chinese, Indonesian, and Ayurvedic medicine.
 “Gotu kola is often said to bring balance to the brain and can support normal mental alertness,” shares Berdat-Aaeryamo.
 “It’s also an herb that’s used to help with meditation since it can help you focus.”
 In a study that looked at the effects of gotu kola on subjects who had strokes, researchers found the extract could be effective in improving cognitive function.

 Ginkgo is considered one of the oldest species of tree in the world.
 Although there are mixed reviews as to whether or not ginkgo can improve cognitive function, the herb’s ability to promote good blood circulation to the brain leads some researchers to believe it may help improve one’s ability to perform everyday tasks.

-Shop our favorite brands that offer energizing herbal teas
+Shop our favorite brands that offer herbal tea for energy

 Berdat-Aaeryamo also suggests checking out your local herb store (if you have access to one) to find exactly what you need.
 “You can discover the background of the herbs and where it’s sourced from,” she says.
 You’ll also be supporting a local business, which is always a plus.